elastic/ecs/README.md

 The user fields describe information about the user that is relevant to  the event.
 Fields can have one entry or multiple entries.
 If a user has more than one id, provide an array that includes all of them.

+The `user` fields are expected to be nested at: `destination.user`, `host.user`, `source.user`.

+Note also that the `user` fields may be used directly at the top level.

 | Field  | Description  | Level  | Type  | Example  |
 |---|---|---|---|---|